 Conforming and FHA Loan Limits by County

 |County||Conforming Limit||FHA Limit|

-It’s important to note that Alaska is a “deed of trust” state, meaning when you take out a mortgage in Alaska you’ll likely get a “deed of trust” instead of an actual mortgage.
-In Alaska, lenders who issue mortgages have to go to court to foreclose on the home that the mortgage applies to.
-But if a trust deed is offered instead, the time and expense of going to court can be avoided.
+It’s important to note that Alaska is a deed of trust state, meaning when you take out a mortgage in Alaska you’ll likely get this type of loan document in place of a mortgage document.
+Lenders who issue mortgages have to go to court to foreclose on the home that the mortgage applies to.
+If a trust deed is offered instead, the time and expense of going to court can be avoided.
 The lender can initiate a “power of sale” foreclosure by hiring a third party to auction the home it wants to foreclose.